irediaes/peaq-challenge/challenge3/README.md

 1. Exchange
 2. Analytics

+build the service by running `docker-composer build` run the service by running `docker-composer run`

 ## Exchange Service
 Handles the core business logic.
 Data Manipulation
 Communication with external APIs

-build the service by running `docker-composer build exchange` run the service by running `docker-composer run exchange`

 ## Analytics Service
-The Client stub interface between the Exchange service and the users.
+The Client interface between the Exchange service and the users.
 Handles API calls and exposes endpoint for users to retrieve data

 build the service by running `docker-composer build analytics`